atikul-islam-sajib/GoodPractiseDSID/README.md

 # Learning from Images: Alzheimer's Classifier

 ## Introduction
 This repository dedicated to building and evaluating an Alzheimer's disease image classifier.
-The notebook encompasses all steps from initial data handling to advanced model evaluation, demonstrating a complete workflow in medical image analysis using deep learning.
+The repo encompasses all steps from initial data handling to advanced model evaluation, demonstrating a complete workflow in medical image analysis using deep learning.

 ## Detailed Command Line Operations:
 The README is structured into several key operations, each contributing to the overall goal of image classification for Alzheimer's disease: